Athang84/IJP_Engines/README.md

 ## Post Engine

-### Modules imported

-* *db*: Accesses database models.
-* *Logger*: Used for logging actions, errors, and info.
-* *RMSConfiguration*: Provides configurations specific to RMS (likely Recruitment Management System).
-* *Constants*: Various enums and constants to help categorize actions and statuses.

 ### *mapDesignationName* Function

 ```javascript
 const mapDesignationName = async (clientid, designationCodes) => { ... };
 ```

 This function takes in a clientid and designationCodes to return a unique list of designation IDs matching the given codes.

 * Fetch Designations: Retrieves configuration data for the client from RMS.